23 Hypoallergenic Dog Breeds That'll Keep Your Family Happy and Healthy

-Thing is, not everyone wants to spend ten minutes every day de-furring themselves with a lint roller before going out.
-And while there are no dog breeds that don't shed at all, there are many that are considered hypoallergenic due to the minimum amount of fluff they produce.
-So, if you're looking for a furry friend, but are allergic or sensitive to—or just annoyed by—dog hair, you might want to consider one of these 23 non-shedding dog breeds.
+Having a dog is one of the great joys of life—they provide endless emotional support, true unconditional love, laughs with their silly antics, and inspiration through their ability to overcome anything and everything.
+But many dogs also come with at least one significant downside: shedding, which can be a problem for those with allergies.
+And while there are very few dog breeds that don't shed at all, there are many that are considered hypoallergenic due to the minimum amount of fluff they produce.
+So, if you're looking for a furry friend to bring home, but are allergic or sensitive to dog hair, consider one of these 23 non-shedding dog breeds.

 Irish Water Spaniel

 This breed—which hails from Ireland, of course—is one of the oldest and most distinguished breeds in the world.
 According to the American Kennel Club (AKC), "the breed's hypoallergenic coat requires brushing every few weeks and trimming every two months to neaten and shape the coat."
 As long as you groom them outside the house, their allergens aren't likely to cause any trouble.

 A crossbreed of the Labrador retriever and poodle, they've got all the energy and friendliness of a Lab combined with the lack of shedding characterized by the poodle.
 Not to mention, they're incredibly adorable!

 The breed originated in Germany and its name roughly translates to "whiskered snout," due to its signature mustache.
 But don't worry—those whiskers won't tickle your nose if you have allergies.